commercetools/ui-kit/test/percy/README.md

 );
 ```

-You can see your route by running `yarn visual-testing-playground:build` and `yarn visual-testing-playground:serve` and then navigating to your defined routePath.
+You can see your route by running `yarn visual-testing-app:build` and `yarn visual-testing-app:serve` and then navigating to your defined routePath.

 ## Adding Visual Regression Tests